 PATHOGENESIS — Tetanus occurs when spores of Clostridium tetani, an obligate anaerobe normally present in the gut of mammals and widely found in soil, gains access to damaged human tissue.
 After inoculation, C. tetani transforms into a vegetative rod-shaped bacterium and produces the metalloprotease tetanospasmin (also known as tetanus toxin).

-After reaching the spinal cord and brainstem via retrograde axonal transport [17,18] and binding tightly and irreversibly to receptors at these sites [17,19], tetanus toxin blocks neurotransmission by its cleaving action on membrane proteins involved in neuroexocytosis [20,21].
-The net effect is disinhibition of neurons that modulate excitatory impulses from the motor cortex.
-Disinhibition of anterior horn cells and autonomic neurons results in increased muscle tone, painful spasms, and widespread autonomic instability.
+After reaching the spinal cord and brainstem via retrograde axonal transport within the motor neuron, tetanus toxin is secreted and enters adjacent inhibitory interneurons, where it blocks neurotransmission by its cleaving action on the membrane proteins involved in neuroexocytosis [17-20].
+The net effect is inactivation of inhibitory neurotransmission that normally modulates anterior horn cells and muscle contraction.
+This loss of inhibition (ie, disinhibition) of anterior horn cells and autonomic neurons results in increased muscle tone, painful spasms, and widespread autonomic instability.

 Muscular rigidity in tetanus occurs though a complex mechanism that involves an increase in the resting firing rate of disinhibited motor neurons and lack of inhibition of reflex motor responses to afferent sensory stimuli .
 Lack of neural control of adrenal release of catecholamines induced by tetanus toxin produces a hypersympathetic state that manifests as sweating, tachycardia, and hypertension.
 (See 'Generalized tetanus' below.)